Contact Info

 - Exploring Computer Augmented Communication through an Examination of the Collocated Use of Multiple Mobile Displays.
 James Clawson, Nirmal Patel and Thad Starner.
 Workshop at CSCW 2008.
 San Diego, CA, USA.
 Nov.
 8, 2008.

 - Introduction to Mobile Application with On-Body Sensing Design: Why Desktop Emulators are not enough.
 Nirmal Patel, Tracy Westeyn, Valerie Summet.
-Workshop at ISWC 2007.
+Workshop Organizers at ISWC 2007.
 Boston, MA, USA.
 Oct.
 13, 2007.

 Patents